OHDSI/WhiteRabbit/docs/WhiteRabbit.md

 Here you can specify the location of the source data.
-The following source types are supported: delimited text files, SAS files, MySQL, SQL Server, Oracle, PostgreSQL, Microsoft APS, Microsoft Access, Amazon RedShift, PDW, Teradata, Google BigQuery.
+The following source types are supported: delimited text files, SAS files, MySQL, SQL Server, Oracle, PostgreSQL, Microsoft Access, Amazon RedShift, PDW, Teradata, Google BigQuery, Azure SQL Database.
 Below are connection instructions for each data type of data source.
 Once you have entered the necessary information, the “Test connection” button can ensure a connection can be made.

 #### Delimited text files
-  * **_Delimiter:_** specifies the delimiter that separates columns, default is ‘,’ and your can write ‘tab’ for tab delimited.
+  * **_Delimiter:_** specifies the delimiter that separates columns, default is ‘,’ and you can write ‘tab’ for tab delimited.

 WhiteRabbit will look for the files to scan in the same folder you set up as a working directory.